andscoop/bm-cli/README.md

 ## TODO
 - Allow for piping from std in for finding bookmarks
 - Find should take many bookmark IDs.
 This opens possibility for opening folders/batches of bookmarks
+- bring in basic config and chrome bookmark fp discovery